 "I don't think technology changed mountaineering at all up to 1996 because we didn't have any."

 "Thanks to our solar panels and satellite connection, I was still able to Skype with my friends and family back home after the earthquake," Veyt said.
 "Even though we were at base camp and everything was destroyed, we still had a better internet connection than almost anyone else in Nepal."As Arnette and Veyt both pointed out, the earthquake served as a reminder that despite the arrival of 3G and Wi-Fi at Everest, these technologies are not at the point where they're ready to replace satellite-based tech.

 He failed to Snapchat from the top of the world when his phone froze up in the -30F weather just a few feet from the peak.

-The only thing about this historical moment was that Cool wasn't actually the first to tweet from Everest's summit.
+"Everest summit no 9!"
+Cool tweeted.
+"1st tweet from the top of the world thanks to a weak 3G signal & awesome Samsung Galaxy S2 handset!"The only thing about this historical moment was that Cool wasn't actually the first to tweet from Everest's summit.
 The honor really belongs to the polar explorer Eric Larsen, whose simple tweet ("Everest summit!") predated Cool's tweet by over six months, albeit via a satellite rather than cellular connection.

 Five years after Cool's first-but-not-actually-first tweet from the summit, social media use on Mt.
 Everest has become commonplace.
 This is largely due to innovations like the SatSleeve, a phone case with an antenna that endows any iPhone with satellite internet, as well as the improved internet connection supported by companies like Everest Link.